gatling/frontline-doc/content/reference/current/installation/docker/index.md

 ### Prepare private keys folder

 Finally, we need to prepare a folder called `frontline-keys` that will hold uploaded private keys.
 It is required by features like Git cloning and by most cloud providers.

 You can leave it empty.

+### Prepare repositories cache folder

+This step is optional.

+Building a Gatling project for the first time, using Maven, Gradle, or SBT, will download some dependencies that will be stored on disk.
+It is possible to make a volume of these folders to avoid downloading the same files again each time you spin up a new Gatling Enterprise container.

+Prepare a folder called `repositories-cache` that will hold these downloaded dependencies.

+You can leave it empty.